All I Need Is Love: Reception

-In the book Herzog on Herzog, Werner Herzog describes the book as "highly fictitious", and that Kinski did not grow up in abject poverty.
+In the book Herzog on Herzog, Werner Herzog describes the book as "highly fictitious", and says that Klaus Kinski did not grow up in abject poverty.
 Herzog also relates how he and Kinski together sought new insults to describe Herzog for the book.

 Kinskis elder daughter Pola Kinski (*1952) played with the original title when she published her own autobiography "Kindermund", which described the incestuous relationship her father established with her when she was a young child.
 The book received praise for its insight into the victim's perspective.

 Chapters

 The book is written entirely in the present tense, and rarely gives temporal references.
 It is divided into five chapters:

 Chapter One describes his early life up to his discovery of sex and his outrageous desire for it.
 Chapter Two deals with his short career in the military, his first theatre experiences and successes, his entrance into an insane asylum.
 The third chapter deals with his comeback.
+Chapter Four tells a strange story about a large worm.
+Critics regard it as a departure from the form.
 Chapter Five deals with his marriage.